mdwint/lushlayers/README.md

 ### Disclaimer

 This tool doesn't have nearly as many features as KMonad or Goku.
-I've only implemented the key codes and features I needed for [my own config](examples/) so far.
-Feature requests are welcome.
+I've only implemented what I needed for [my own config](examples/) so far.
+Ideas and feature requests are welcome.

 [Karabiner-Elements]: https://karabiner-elements.pqrs.org
 [Goku]: https://github.com/yqrashawn/GokuRakuJoudo